Florida · South

 Tick risk in Lee County, Florida

-Lee County covers 6 towns and carries the 11th-highest tick-borne-disease baseline of Florida's 67 counties, with a Lyme rate of 2 cases per 100,000 people a year (169th of 1378 counties in the South).
+Lee County covers 33 towns.
+Its CDC Lyme rate of 2 cases per 100,000 people a year ranks in the top 22% of U.S. counties for reported Lyme disease.
 CDC surveillance lists Deer tick, American dog tick, and Gulf Coast tick as established here.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 Highest and lowest tick risk in Lee County